Glivenko-Cantelli classes and NIP formulas: Glivenko--Cantelli classes

-\begin{Remark} In Theorem~\ref{fim}, suppose that $N\prec M$ is a small model and $\mu$ is $N$-finitely satisfiable.
+The following remark will be used in Corollary~\ref{generalized definable} and Theorem~\ref{almost fam}.
+Although it is folklore, we provide the proof for clarity and completeness. \begin{Remark} In Theorem~\ref{fim}, suppose that $N\prec M$ is a small model and $\mu$ is $N$-finitely satisfiable.
 Let $X$ be the set of all $N$-finitely satisfiable $\phi$-types over $M$.
 Then it is easy to verify that for each $b\in M$, $\mu(\phi(x,b))=\mu(\phi(x,b)\cap X)$.
-In fact, $\mu(X)=1$.
-Assuming $NIP$ for theory, the same holds if $\mu$ is $N$-invariant and $X$ is the set of all $N$-invariant $\phi$-types over $M$ (cf. \cite[Proposition 4.6]{HP}), but not in general. \end{Remark}
+In fact, $\mu(X)=1$.\footnote{Assuming $NIP$ for theory, the same holds if $\mu$ is $N$-invariant and $X$ is the set of all $N$-invariant $\phi$-types over $M$ (cf. \cite[Proposition 4.6]{HP}), but not in general.} \end{Remark} \begin{proof} Let $supp(\mu)$ be the support of $\mu$.
+As $\mu$ is $N$-finitely satisfiable, every type in $supp(\mu)$ is $N$-finitely satisfiable.
+Recall from \cite[Proposition~2.10]{Gannon-thesis} that $\mu(supp(\mu))=1$.
+Therefore $\mu(X)=1$.
+The same holds for $\phi$-measures/types. \end{proof}

-\begin{Remark} (i) In Theorem~\ref{fim} above, if we consider $X_1,\ldots,X_m$ a finite collection of Borel over $M$ sets, then for each $i\leq m$, the set $A_i=\{\phi(x,b)\cap X_i:b\in M\}$ is $\mu$-stable (for all Radon measures $\mu$).
-So, the above argument implies the consequences of Corollary 2.6 of \cite{HPS}.

-(ii) Note that for a measure $\mu$ the direction (i)~$\Longrightarrow$~(ii) holds by a weaker assumption.
-That is, a measure is $\mu$-stable if and only if it is frequency interpreted. \end{Remark}